gurung-ajay/Sentiment-Analysis-on-IMDB-reviews-with-Machine-Learning/README.md

 The models I created are: MultinominalNB, LogisticRegression, KNeighborsClassifier and RandomForestClassifier

-Tools used: Python, Pandas, Matplotlib, Scikit Learn, NLTK, Pickle
+Tools used: Python, Pandas, Matplotlib, Scikit Learn, NLTK, Pickle, Streamlit

 ## To run the streamplit app:
 * Download the pickle file and ui.py and put them in same folder.